aws-samples/serverless-webhook-forwarder/README.md

 #### Step 4 - Update configuration files

 Finally we update the remaining configuration values and rerun the pipeline to update these.
-Navigate back to your Cloud9 environment and open the `cdk.context.json` file we edited earlier.
-Update the `targetTailscaleIp` with the IP address of the DemoEc2 instance from the previous step.
+Navigate to CodeCommit, select your repository and open the `cdk.context.json` file we edited earlier.
+Update the `targetTailscaleIp` with the IP address of the DemoEc2 instance from the previous step as below, save and commit the change (you can also directly update the environment variables on the Lambda function).

 This file will now looks something like: